Afuzahmed/Development-of-a-Pick-and-Place-Mobile-System-Based-on-Colour-Detection/README.md

 and also hygiene maintenance.
 The robot will travel to the required location and perform the mentioned operation after detecting the colour of the object.

 In this project, I have used pysthon as the main programming language.
-Different libaraies are used to different opeartion Libaray used
+Different libaraies are used to different opeartion.

+Libaray used

 1) Numpy